 They have a wide array of colours and glitters in a water base polish, which can be removed with alcohol, nail polish remover or simply by peeling up by laying tape over the nail bed, and peeling off.
 They do have added fragrance, which is only listed as parfum.
 They ship to some international countries, including: Australia China, France, Mexico, Netherlands, Hong Kong, Taiwan, Singapore, South Korea, Macao & Phillipines.

 Ingredients: Aqua, Polyurethane-1, ethylene/acrylic acid copolymer, sodium dodecylbezenesulfonate, stearalkonium bentonite, phenoxyethanol, parfum (+/-) CI77891, CI77499, CI11710, CI74260, CI77491, CI73915, CI51319, CI15865, CI15850, CI74160

 The next best alternative for anyone wanting polished nails, without the odour, is nail wraps.
+I’ve noticed ones made from traditional nail polish (already dried though, so no smell) and others made from gel, which means you also need a UV curing lamp.

-I’ve noticed a few online stores now selling these wraps, though I first saw in them in a David Jones department store.
+There are a few online stores now selling these wraps, though I first saw in them in a David Jones department store.
 The best ones are made with nail polish, but dried into individual stickers which can be molded to your own nails.
 One of my issues with these is that they work best with a clear coat, though if you’re to wear them for a day, they are a good alternative.
 The ones I’ve tried are from Personail.
 The ingredients of these will vary from brand to brand.

-That completes, what I think is a pretty comprehensive list of alternative options for traditional nail polish.
+That completes, what I hope is a pretty comprehensive list of alternative options for traditional nail polish.
 I’m always on the look out for more so if you know of any let me know in the comments below.